simplesourcing/simplesagas/README.md

 If one of the operations fails it may be necessary to execute compensating actions against those actions that have already been successfully executed.

-Simple Sagas is a simple, flexible and resilient mechanism for executing Sagas, where all interprocess communication is handled via Kafka.
+Simple Sagas is a simple, flexible and resilient mechanism for executing Sagas, where all inter-process communication is handled via Kafka.
+It takes full advantage of the robustness and fault-tolerance provided by Kafka and Kafka Streams.

 It also integrates natively with the [Simple Sourcing](https://http://simplesource.io/) event sourcing framework.

+It also provides a simple and lightweight way of introducing operations with external effects (outside of Kafka) into the Kafka streaming world, without the extensive overhead of including and interfacing with an additional framework such as [Akka Streams via Alpakka](https://doc.akka.io/docs/akka-stream-kafka/current/).

 ## Quick Start